Adopted by the 60th WMA General Assembly, New Delhi, India, October 2009,

-Legislative changes in Nicaragua (Articles 143, 145, 148 and 149 Law No. 641, revised Penal Code) criminalise abortion in all circumstances; including any medical treatment of a pregnant woman which results in the death of or injury to an embryo or fetus; and
+In 2006, Nicaragua adopted a penal code that criminalises abortion in all circumstances, including any medical treatment of a pregnant woman which results in the death of or injury to an embryo or fetus.

-- could result in preventable deaths of women and the embryo or fetus they are carrying.
+- Has a negative impact on the health of women in Nicaragua resulting in preventable deaths of women and the embryo or fetus they are carrying.